adyork/lc-data-intro-forked/_episodes/01-regex-intro.md

 - `\d` matches any single digit.
 - `\w` matches any part of word character (equivalent to `[A-Za-z0-9]`).
 - `\s` matches any space, tab, or newline.
-- `\` used to escape the following character when that character is a special character.
-So, for example, a regular expression that found `.com` would be `\.com` because `.` is a special character that matches any character.
-- `^` is an "anchor" which asserts the position at the start of the line.
-So what you put after the caret will only match if they are the first characters of a line.
-The caret is also known as a circumflex.
-- `$` is an "anchor" which asserts the position at the end of the line.
-So what you put before it will only match if they are the last characters of a line.
-- `\b` asserts that the pattern must match at a word boundary.
-Putting this either side of a word stops the regular expression matching longer variants of words.
-So:
-	- the regular expression `mark` will match not only `mark` but also find `marking`, `market`, `unremarkable`, and so on.
-	- the regular expression `\bword` will match `word`, `wordless`, and `wordlessly`.
-	- the regular expression `comb\b` will match `comb` and `honeycomb` but not `combine`.
-	- the regular expression `\brespect\b` will match `respect` but not `respectable` or `disrespectful`.

 So, what is `^[Oo]rgani.e` going to match?